How to backup your data for a small business? Protect your critical company data with an affordable onsite and offsite business data backup solution.

 Introduction to Data Backup:

 To ensure your small business’s continuity, data backup is vital.
 Unfortunately, there are a number of ways to lose your data.
-These include:
+These include:- Data deletion by accident or by a disgruntled employee.

 - Hacking of your online storage accounts.